catchpoint/WebPageTest/docs/EC2/Server AMI.md

     * Additional keys will need to be added manually to /var/www/webpagetest/www/settings/keys.ini

 Known issues:
-* Instances are not started to render video.
-The plan is to move video rendering to the server but that is not in place yet.
 * The lag time for starting new test agents can be as long as 10 minutes.
 * S3 archiving does not currently re-use the EC2 key that is used for starting test agents.